Glasi Hergiswil (Glass Factory)

 At the glass shop stunning glassware and souvenirs can be purchased.
 We enjoyed purchasing a few unique pieces to give as gifts and also to decorate our home.
 You can even have pieces personalized with engraving.

 There is a guest parking lot just past the factory or a pay parking lot in front of the lake.
-We have enjoyed lunch at both the Glasi-Restaurant and Restaurant Felsenclick which offer good traditional Swiss cuisine.
+We have also enjoyed lunch at both the Glasi-Restaurant and Restaurant Felsenclick which offer good traditional Swiss cuisine.
 Both are within walking distance.
 A visit to Glasi Hergiswil is filled with a combination of education, creativity, and fun.

 Leave a Reply